-The DEWALT 20V MAX looks and feels like a professional quality circular saw.
+The DeWalt 20V MAX looks and feels like a professional quality circular saw.
 When you put it to cutting, it does not disappoint.
 The saw has all the accouterments you'd expect as well.
 Easy to adjust depth and bevel?
 Yeah, it's got that.
 Easy to remove blade?
 Yup.
 That, too.
-What keeps this machine from claiming a place on the podium is its short battery life, weight, and price point.
+Our only concerns are focused on its relatively short battery life, weight, and price point.

-The DEWALT 20V MAX is one of those products that is just a little too expensive for the performance on offer.
+The DeWalt 20V MAX is one of those products that is just a little too expensive for the performance on offer.
 Were it not for the battery life issue, we'd say that one gets exactly what they are paying for with this saw.
-However, as it stands, we think that this product is overvalued.
+However, as it stands, we think that this product is a little overvalued.

 The 7 1/4" DeWalt 20V MAX is a heavy-duty saw.
 This machine's motor is robust, tackling the toughest cutting tasks without noticeable strain.
 It has well-designed bevel and depth adjustments, too.
 It even has an inline cutting lamp.
 However, its battery and its considerable weight are notable weak points.
 That said, we think that the ease of use features and all-around cutting performance more than make-up for the shortfall.
 This is a professional quality framing saw.